Hemiscorpius lepturus: Taxonomy

-Body plan/anatomy
+Body plan / anatomy

 Hemiscorpius lepturus is separated into seven sets of paired appendages.
 First, the chelicerae, or large jaws used for manipulating food.
 This is a common feature among all members of the sub-phylum Chelicerata.
 Next, the pedipalps, or the claws.
 This scorpion has four sets of legs, common in all Arachnids.
 The next body segment included the pectines, which are a pair of comb-like structures on the ventral surface of the scorpion near the genital area.
 After that comes the segmented tail, which curves upward and consists of five individual articulated segments.
 Tail segments are longer in males.
 Lastly comes the telson, which consists of the venom glands and the stinger of the scorpion.

 Hemiscorpius lepturus are pulmonate, utilizing book lungs, a shared characteristic among some Arachnids, including spiders.
 Air enters the body through small openings called spiracles, and exits through tracheae.

 Description

 Hemiscorpius lepturus are yellow/brown in color and have a flat, broad body plan.
 This body style allows them to live in tight rock crevices easily.
 They are mainly distinguished from other scorpion species by their trichobothria, although there is no known dichotomous key for this species.
-These are small hair-like structures that occur along the fixed fingers of Arachnida that detect airborne vibrations and currents, as well as electrical charge.
+These are small hair-like structures that occur along the fixed fingers of Arachnida that detect airborne vibrations and currents, as well as electrical charges.

 In H. lepturus, trichobothria ib and it (location markers) of the pedipalp chela are halfway along the finger of the scorpion, as opposed to being at the base of the finger in all species (excluding Nebinae, where trichobothria ib is organized basally, and it distally on the fixed finger).
-Other distinctions include the presence of 3 pairs of lateral ocelli (eyes), a moveable cheliceral finger with external and internal teeth, and hemispermatophores (a pair of internal male reproductive structures) with a double lamellar hook.
-The telson vesicles of mature H. lepturus males are elongated compared to adult females and other species, and have 2 distal lobes at the base of the stinger.
+Other distinctions include the presence of three pairs of lateral ocelli (eyes), a moveable cheliceral finger with external and internal teeth, and hemispermatophores (a pair of internal male reproductive structures) with a double lamellar hook.
+The telson vesicles of mature H. lepturus males are elongated compared to adult females and other species, and have two distal lobes at the base of the stinger.
 Female H. lepturus have a bulky telson with no distal lobes.

 Sexual dimorphism between male and female individual H. lepturus is present in the length of their tails.
 Males have longer tails and telsons than females do.
 H. lepturus is also distinguished sexually by the number of abdominal pectine denticles.
 Females have between 9 and 12 pectines, where males have between 14 and 16.